vectorgrp/sil-kit/docs/api/ethernet.rst

   State changes are only supported when using the VIBE NetworkSimulator.

+.. _sec:api-ethernet-tracing:

-PCAP Tracing
+Message Tracing
 ~~~~~~~~~~~~~~~

-For the Ethernet Controller, it is possible to track all received Ethernet messages in PCAP format either
+The Ethernet Controller is able to trace all received Ethernet messages in PCAP format, either
-in a dedicated file or to write all messages directly into a named pipe.
-By default, PCAP tracing is
+in a dedicated file or into a named pipe.
+MDF4 tracing is supported by the :ref:`VIBE MDF4Tracing<mdf4tracing>`.
-disabled, but you can enable it in the specific settings of an Ethernet Controller (see:
+By default, message tracing is disabled, but it can be enabled in the settings
-:ref:`Ethernet Controller Configuration<sec:cfg-participant-ethernet>`).
+of an Ethernet Controller (see: :ref:`Ethernet Controller Configuration<sec:cfg-participant-ethernet>`).
+Refer to the :ref:`sec:cfg-participant-tracing` configuration section for usage instructions.

 PCAP File
-______________
+__________

-To trace all received Ethernet messages in a PCAP file, you only have to specify the according setting
+To trace all received Ethernet messages in a PCAP file, you have to specify a trace sink
-in the configuration of the Ethernet Controller:
+of type 'PcapFile' in the configuration of the Ethernet Controller and add an appropriate
+trace sink to the configuration:

+.. deprecated:: 3.0.8
 .. code-block:: javascript

   "EthernetControllers": [